 Gear you’ll need

-Once all paid up, we’ll give players an orange club shirt (for them to keep).
+Once registered we will provide more details about your orange club shirt (yours to keep).
 Your budding footballer will need shorts and closed shoes – football boots are best for the turf.
 Plus they can wear their favourite football team colour until they get their club shirt.
 Shin pads really are a must.
 Black shorts and club socks are preferred, but are not compulsory as the only uniform piece expected at this age is their t-shirt.

 To ensure each player has as many touches of the ball as possible and young players concentrate on skills that are best suited to their age we play a simplified version.

 - Attacking team returns to half-way for a goal kick.

 Plus there’s a lot of rewards to earn including All Whites posters, player of the day certificates and rewards and skills zone prizes throughout the season.